blinky-lite-energy-exchange/.github/profile/README.md

 ## Blinky Relay
 [(contents)](#table-of-contents)<br>
-Multi-mode relay to turn on and off low power devices automatically
-* Floor pumps
-* Radiator pumps
-* System on/off control
+Many old heating systems have no way to remotely turn them on and off so it is not possible to interface a spot price device directly to an old heating system.
+Replacing the entire heating system just because the heating system is manually controlled  but is otherwise functioning perfectly would be very wasteful.

+It is not advised to power control a heating system by just turning it on and off with an electrical switch (relay).
+Instead an electrical switch (relay) can be used to control the  small pump that is used to pump hot water though the radiators.

+With Blinky Power Relay, a an electrical relay is placed in series with the power to the radiator water pump.
+The relay is directly controlled with [Blinky Power Relay cube](https://github.com/blinky-lite-energy-exchange/blinky-power-relay-cube).
+The Blinky Power Relay cube can be remotely controlled via a Blinky Power Relay tray which has access to the electric spot price and can talk and be controlled with an web app on the Blinky-Lite application box.

 <img src="https://github.com/blinky-lite-energy-exchange/.github/raw/master/profile/blinkyRelay.png"/><br>

 ## Blinky Rheostat
 [(contents)](#table-of-contents)<br>
-Many old heating systems use manual dials to control the temperature or the flow.
+Many old heating systems use manual dials to control the temperature or the flow so it is not possible to interface a spot price device directly to an old heating system.
 Replacing the entire heating system just because the heating system is manually controlled would be very wasteful .
 Even just replacing the heating elements could cause damage to the old heating system.

 With Blinky-Rheostat, a small stepper motor is placed on the knob stem.
 This stepper motor is directly controlled with [Blinky Rheostat Cube](https://github.com/blinky-lite-energy-exchange/blinky-rheostat-cube).
 The Blinky Rheostat cube can be remotely controlled via a Blinky-Rheostat tray which has access to the electric spot price and can talk and be controlled with an web app on the Blinky-Lite application box.